mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "How do you stop an army you can't see?"

 They both looked at each other, at a loss.
-Kip could see Casra's longing stare in the blue gleam of Setre's skin.
+Kipnu could see Casra's longing stare in the blue gleam of Setre's skin.

 "Set...
 I'm sorry."

 "Don't be sorry, Cas," she said, "If I were anyone else, you would be sold to Lissa by now and I would be planning what to do with my reward.
 But I love you too much to do that, and I believe - I know - that you can bring some humanity back to the land of Ulu."

-Setre looked toward the entrance to the safehouse and called, "Kip!"
+Setre looked toward the entrance to the safehouse and called, "Kipnu!"

 He went up the ladder and walked out to meet them, with Linyu not far behind.
 The kaln ran to Setre and gave her a leg-hug, which she kneeled down to return after some hesitation.

-Kip leaned to Casra and asked, "You were bound?".
+Kipnu leaned to Casra and asked, "You were bound?".
 Thi confirmed with a nod.

-Setre lifted herself back up and said to Kip, "Your hardships aren't over.
+Setre lifted herself back up and said to Kipnu, "Your hardships aren't over.
 The whole island knows how valuable you are.
 Stay out of sight and help Cas."

 He looked at her in a different light now.
 His fear for her had been mostly replaced with reverence, though the little bits of it had lingered in an animalistic sense of survival.